JuliaKukulies/juliakukulies.github.io/research.md

 ---

+My PhD project is about past and future changes in the atmospheric water cycle in the Tibetan Plateau-Himalaya region with a focus on organized convection and extreme precipitation.
+The Tibetan Plateau stores a lot of freshwater and is, likewise other mountain regions in the world, particularly vulnerable to climate change.
+My aim is to improve our understanding of the physical processes that lead to extreme precipitation in this particular region, because this is a pre-requisite to robustly assess future changes in the regional climate.
+Read more about my specific research interests here.

 ## Mountain meteorology

 I am studying the climate in high mountain regions and I am therefore interested in how complex topography, snow and ice surfaces and other mountain-typical surface features affect the atmosphere by modifying wind circulation, temperature, moisture etc. For this, it is crucial to bridge the gap between observational and modeling perspectives, so I am working with both ground-based and spaceborne observations as well as numerical weather and climate models.